powerman/ruscmd.nvim/README.md

 ## See also

+- Why do we need such a plugin: <https://github.com/neovim/neovim/issues/27776>.
-Similar plugin for Vim: <https://github.com/powerman/vim-plugin-ruscmd>.
+- Similar plugin for Vim: <https://github.com/powerman/vim-plugin-ruscmd>.
+- Alternative plugin for Neovim: <https://github.com/Wansmer/langmapper.nvim>.